jy-gh/es_demo/README.md

    `pip install -r requirements.txt`

+7. Copy the security certificate for the **Elasticsearch** installation into the top-level directory of the repository.
+(If **Elasticsearch** was installed via the instructions in [README-es-docker-install.md](README-es-docker-install.md), the certificate was saved locally in step 9 of those instructions.)

-7. Create a `.env` file in the top-level directory of the repository with the following contents.
+8. Create a `.env` file in the top-level directory of the repository with the following contents.
 Change the following items in the example below:

    - Replace the word *password* with the actual **Elasticsearch** password
-   - Replace the string *complete_path_to_the_cert_file* with the full path to the security certificate file
+   - Replace the string *complete_path_to_the_cert_file* with the full path and filename of the security certificate file

    ````
    # Development settings